 Use of fibrin sealant (tissue glue) in short-scar facelifting

 Secondary rhytidectomy (facelift)

 Facelifting in older patients

 Modified suture suspension in facial rejuvenation

-Superficial temporal artery pseudoaneurysm formation after face lift
+Superficial temporal artery pseudoaneurysm formation after

 Further, he has invented two pieces of surgical equipment in order to better perform facelifts for his patients: the Matarasso-Stille Super Cut Face-Lift Scissors and Matarasso Facelift Scissors.